chapel-lang/chapel/doc/rst/technotes/lifetimeChecking.rst

     // to any code using this module.
   }

 A scope can be contained in another scope.
-For example, the scope of `x` contained is within the scope of `f` in the above example.
-In other words, anywhere that `x` can be accessed, `f` can also be accessed.
+For example, the scope of ``x`` contained is within the scope of ``f`` in the above example.
+In other words, anywhere that ``x`` can be accessed, ``f`` can also be accessed.
-In such a case we say that the scope of `x` is smaller than the scope of `g`.
+In such a case we say that the scope of ``x`` is smaller than the scope of ``g``.

 Lifetime
 ++++++++

 The lifetime of a variable indicates when that variable can be safely used.
-For a variable does not refer to something (a class instance or a reference), the lifetime is simply its lexical scope.
-However, a variable that refers to another variable gets its lifetime from the lifetime of the other variable.
+Variables that cannot refer to another value, such as numeric variables, have a lifetime equal to their lexical scope.
+Variables that can refer to other variables include ``borrowed`` class instances and ``ref`` variables.
+These variables get their lifetime from the lifetime of the variable that they refer to.

+Note that ``owned`` and ``shared`` variables have lifetime equal to their scope.

 .. code-block:: chapel